arthyrych/TestAutomationFrameworkUI/README.md

 ```
 `Geolocations and proxies usage:`
 * Each product has a scope of used geolocations and can be found in the `test-data/products.js` file.
-* All used and available proxies can be found in `test-data/proxies**.js` files, based on the proxies provider.
+* All used and available proxies can be found in the `test-data/proxies.js` file.

 `Product and Platform folder segregation:`
 * Each product has a folder under `test-classes` (reusable classes) and `test-suites` (test cases).